HackerOS-Linux-System/.github/profile/README.md

 It is the same as the official edition but instead of KDE it has Gnome.

 ## Cybersecurity
 HackerOS edition with pre-installed cybersecurity tools and special HackerOS tools.
+Based on Debian Stable

 ## Hydra
 The Hydra edition has the Garuda Linux look (partially) and has everything the same as the official one.

+## LTS
+This is the same version as the official one, but it has Debian stable instead of Debian testing.

 # How often is HackerOS released ?
 HackerOS is released every 2 or 3 weeks.
 Previously, it was released every 1 or 2 weeks.
 Xfce and Gnome editions are available in versions x.0 and x.5.